 This page is harder tunes for more advanced players [GCSE students etc].
-So far the only Foxwood Songbook for advanced players is the Happy Trout, and this only came out last month.
+So far the only Foxwood Songbooks for advanced players are the Happy Trout and Songs for the British Isles.
 Here are some songs, some in the book, some not, both with their songsheet beside them for you to follow.
 Note that on the Foxwood Songsheets we had to make a choice about what to call the black notes.
 In the average practical music lesson putting up both names has only ever led to pointless confusion.
 [And I speak from experience].
 So F sharp/G flat is only ever F sharp, and B flat/A sharp is only ever B flat in the Songsheets.

 Minuet in 3 by Bach, here played on the flute by Tamsin.
 It has three beats to the bar and the structure in 1 2 1 [ABA].
 Minuet in G is from Foxwood Songbook The Happy Trout

 3.1 This is Julia and Ella playing their version of Carmen [without all the repeats] on soprano pan and single second.
 Julia is playing the bass line on her second pan, and this hypnotic repetition drives the song along with great bounce [to use a technical musical term - not!].
 Carmen [by Bizet] is in Foxwood Songbook The Happy Trout.

 Tamsin is playing both bass and melody on the flute, and what a lovely combination.
 Habanera from the opera Carmen by Bizet is in the Foxwood Songbook The Happy Trout